secretstartups/handbook/infrastructure/production/architecture/index.html.md

 ### Cluster Configuration
 {: #cluster-configuration }

 In keeping with GitLab's value of transparency, all of the Kubernetes cluster configuration for GitLab.com is public, including infrastructure and configuration.
 GitLab.com uses a single Kubernetes cluster for production with a separate cluster for staging.
-The reasoning behind using a single cluster for an environment is documented in https://gitlab.com/gitlab-com/gl-infra/delivery/-/issues/791.
+The reasoning behind using a single cluster for an environment is documented in [cluster limitation investigative issue](https://gitlab.com/gitlab-com/gl-infra/delivery/-/issues/791).

 * [k8s-workloads/gitlab-com](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-com): Contains the GitLab.com configuration for the [GitLab helm chart](https://gitlab.com/gitlab-org/charts/gitlab).
 * [k8s-workloads/gitlab-helmfiles](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-helmfiles/): Contains the configuration for all namespaces outside of GitLab, this includes logging, monitoring, etc.